Home > Modern Slavery and Human Trafficking Statement 2018/2019

 Our Supply Chains

 We source over 70 types of fresh produce from approximately 250 tier 1 suppliers in more than 35 countries, and also work closely with British growers to offer local produce when in season.
-In 2016 we reviewed our approach to managing our Ethical Responsibilities within such a broad supply chain; firstly based on our UK businesses and their supply chains which are managed by our UK human resources department and managing directors.
+In 2016 we reviewed our approach to managing our Ethical Responsibilities within such a broad supply chain; firstly based on our UK businesses and their supply chains which are managed by our UK human resources department and Directors.
 Secondly based on our global supply chains which are managed by our technical department.
 Our UK supply chain includes our main packing facility in Birmingham, our growing operation in Worcestershire and associated British growers.
 Within the UK operation MWW directly employs more than 200 staff but within the total MWW supply chain there are considerably more and it is the workers who are not directly employed by us or our suppliers, yet work within our supply chain, that we are obliged to protect under the new legislation.
 This is a complex task and therefore one that all tiers within our supply chain must agree to address when entering a supply agreement with MWW.

 Modern slavery is a complex issue and as a result it is vital that we work closely with external stakeholders including NGO’s, charities, trade union organisations and our customers where ever possible.